Deepam86/Github_Profile-Finder/README.md

 # Api-fetcher_from_github

-This is a basic project to find profiles on github , in order to show that how to fetch data from any api.
+## Well Hello there! :wave: I created this repository in accordance with my full stack development course.
+In this basic project I used github api to fetch data from profiles of Github.
+Hope you guys have liked it :smile: and feel free to change or edit the code.